 - Second form of photo identification.
 Students may be asked to present a secondary form of photographic identification.
 Along with your Deakin Student ID card, a driver's licence, passport or official national identity card will be acceptable as a secondary form of photographic identification.

-- Pens, pencils and an eraser (in a clear plastic bag (these can't be in a clear pencil case)
+- Pens, pencils and an eraser in a clear plastic bag (these can't be in a clear pencil case)

 - Hardcopy written reference materials are only allowed in open book exams, check unit guides for confirmation.